INFORMATION TECHNOLOGY GROWTH IN ETHIOPIA

 The Role of International Organizations and Development Aid Agencies

 The international organizations and aid agencies have played a significant role in information technology diffusion in the country.
 Their existence has helped create opportunities for demonstrations of key information technology, transfer of ideas, sponsoring structural development projects and a potential market segment for emerging small and medium enterprises in the field.
-The number of international organizations recognizing the importance of information technology for the development of local capacity has been increasing, and there are now opportunities to buy college research paper to explore topics related to the role of information technology in developing local capacity.
+The number of international organizations recognizing the importance of information technology for the development of local capacity has been increasing.

 Potential Benefits of Information Technology in Ethiopia